Mustafa-Essam223/Terraform/README.md

 # Terraform
-let you build and manage aws with some of scenarios
+Build and manage aws with some of scenarios